 The bridge was completed in 1930 and for decades the White County Bridge Commission operated it as a private toll bridge.
-It was closed in May 2012 after inspections found extensive deterioration, with repairs projected to cost anywhere between $2 million and $8 million to repair.
+It was closed in May 2012 after inspections found extensive deterioration, with repairs projected to cost anywhere between $2 million and $8 million.

 Information from: Evansville Courier & Press, http://www.courierpress.com